jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Getting Started.rst

 The main purpose of using these tools is to ensure that the dependencies for one project don’t interfere with another.
 This is especially critical in complex AI/ML projects, where multiple libraries, frameworks, and languages may be used.
-The tools provide isolation, which helps avoid conflicts and ensures consistency across different development and production environments.
+These tools provide isolation, which helps avoid conflicts and ensures consistency across different development and production environments.

 **Objectives :**